zopefoundation/z3c.authenticator/src/z3c/authenticator/README.txt

   ...     provides=interfaces.IFoundPrincipal)

 Now we can use them without any other event subscriber or other registration in our principal container.
-Let's add a principal tho this container:
+Let's add a principal to this container:

   >>> p = MyUser(u'max', u'password', u'Max', u'', u'max@foobar.com')
   >>> token, max = authPlugin.add(p)